Benchmarking Quantum Circuit Transformation with QKNOB Circuits: Benchmark Design

+\textbf{Optimisation objective ($opt_\text{type}$)}: The target can be minimising the SWAP cost or the depth cost.
+SWAP cost counts the number of inserted SWAPs, whereas depth cost is the difference between the output and input circuit depths.

-\item \textbf{target transformation cost ($c$)}: if the optimisation objective is the swap cost, we select the swap cost from $\set{0,1,2,3,4,5,10,15,20,25}$; when the objective is the depth cost, we select the cost (swap layers) from $\set{1,2,3,4,5,10}$.
-Recall that we are interested in near-term feasible circuits, which often have depths less than 50.
-Because the circuit depth may often be increased by 3 or more when adding a layer or a sequence of SWAPs, it is reasonable to consider swap cost below 25 and swap layers below 10.
-In addition, as can be seen from, e.g., Fig.~\ref{fig:depth_opt_rochester}, QCT algorithms scale very well with the increasing target swap (depth) cost.
+\textbf{Target transformation cost ($c$)}: If the optimisation objective is SWAP cost, we select $c$ from $\set{0,1,2,3,4,5,10,15,20,25}$; if the objective is depth cost, we select the cost (in swap layers) from $\set{1,2,3,4,5,10}$.
+We focus on near-term feasible circuits \cite{TanC21-queko} with depths usually no more than $80$.
+Because the circuit depth can increase by three or more when adding a layer or a sequence of SWAPs, considering SWAP cost below 25 and SWAP layers below 10 is reasonable.

-\item \textbf{permutation type ($perm_\text{type})$}: for gate size optimisation, permutations (except the first permutation $\pi_1$, which incurs no transformation cost) are implemented by either a single swap or two consecutive swaps.
-If the permutation type is `opt1', then each permutation is implemented by a single swap; if it is `opt2', then we randomly implement each permutation by either a single swap or two consecutive swaps.
-For the depth optimisation, each permutation (except the first one) is implemented by a set of parallel swaps, i.e., a SWAP circuit of depth 1.
+\textbf{Permutation type ($perm_\text{type})$}: For SWAP count optimisation, permutations (excluding the first, which does not contribute to transformation cost) are implemented by either a single SWAP or two consecutive SWAPs.
+If the permutation type is `opt1', each permutation is implemented by a single swap; if it is `opt2', each permutation is randomly implemented by either a single SWAP or two consecutive SWAPs.
+For depth optimisation, we implement each permutation (except the first) by a set of parallel SWAPs (i.e., a depth-1 SWAP circuit).

-\item \textbf{architecture graph ($\ag$)}: We consider three representative and state-of-the-art quantum devices, viz., IBM Q Tokyo (20 qubits), IBM Q Rochester (53 qubits), and Google's Sycamore (53 qubits), which are also considered in \cite{TanC21-queko,LiZF21_fidls,Zhou+22_MCTS_Todaes}.
-We note that the benchmarks designed for IBM Q Rochester {are perhaps not} near-optimal for Sycamore, and vice versa.
-This is because (i) there are subgraphs of Sycamore that are not embeddable in IBM Q Rochester, and (ii) a strong glink for Rochester needs not to be strong for Sycamore.
-We note that our benchmark construction method can be applied on any near-term superconducting quantum devices.
+\textbf{Architecture graph ($\ag$)}: Our benchmark construction method can be applied on any near-term superconducting quantum devices.
+In this paper, we consider three representative quantum devices: IBM Q Tokyo (20 qubits), IBM Q Rochester (53 qubits), and Google's Sycamore (53 qubits), also considered in \cite{TanC21-queko,LiZF21_fidls,Zhou+22_MCTS_Todaes}.
+Benchmarks designed for Rochester may not be near-optimal for Sycamore, and vice versa, because (i) some Sycamore subgraphs are not embeddable in Rochester, and (ii) a strong glink for Rochester might not be a strong glink for Sycamore.